Updated 21st December 2021

-At a time when businesses are seeking to reduce their operational costs wherever possible, the proposed reopening and extension of the Climate Change Agreement (CCA) scheme will be welcomed by many.
-But those that wish to secure an agreement – and benefit from the significant savings they bring – must act fast.
+Businesses are buckling under the strain of COVID uncertainty, operational cost impacts and soaring energy costs.
+The reopening of the Climate Change Agreement (CCA) scheme, offering substantial cost savings, is therefore a silver lining to an otherwise very dark cloud.
+But those who wish to secure an agreement – and benefit from the significant savings they bring – must act fast.

 Businesses to Save Around £300m Each Year

-The CCA scheme enables eligible businesses to make an agreement to reduce their energy consumption and CO2 emissions in return for a discount of up to 92% on the electricity element of the Climate Change Levy (CCL) and 83% on the gas element.
+The CCA scheme enables eligible businesses to make an agreement to reduce their energy consumption and CO2 emissions in return for a discount of up to 92% on the electricity element of the Climate Change Levy (CCL) and 86% on the gas element.
 To receive this CCL discount, operators must monitor and report their energy consumption against agreed targets across four two-year target periods (TPs).
-Originally the CCA scheme was set to end on 31st March 2023 – however it was announced in this year’s Budget, that the voluntary scheme will be extended to the end of March 2025, as well as being reopened to new entrants.
+The voluntary scheme operates till the end of March 2025 and is now open to new entrants.

 As the Government strives to rebalance gas and electricity CCL rates, the rate on gas will continue to rise over the next few years, which will increase energy bills for most businesses.
 This will make holding and retaining a CCA even more valuable – it is estimated that this extension will save businesses around £300m each year.